Glossary

 RESPIRATION

-The release of carbon dioxide due to soil organisms respiring.
+The release of CO2 due to soil organisms respiring.
+Concentration above 10% can negatively impact plants and microbes.

 ROOT PENETRATION

-The process of roots growing through the soil.
+The process of roots growing through soil, highly impacted by soil structure, moisture, and compaction.

 SALINITY